 Abstract – 201 words

 Providing long-term care (LTC) to the elderly is a major challenge for all welfare states.
-However, financing, provision, regulation, accessibility and performance of LTC systems differ widely across countries.
+However, supply, public-private mix, accessibility and performance of LTC systems differ widely across countries.
 We therefore aim to typologize OECD LTC systems, addressing differences and similarities in these dimensions systematically.
 Not only is an updated and extended typology needed due to the maturation, economization and marketization of LTC systems but also compared to earlier typologies, we make three advancements.
 First, previous typologies often focus either on social services in general or on one aspect of LTC such as migration or family caregiving.
 Our approach clearly focuses on characteristics of LTC institutions.
 Second, earlier typologies used either solely quantitative OECD or Eurostat data or data on institutional and regulatory aspects of LTC systems.
 We integrate both approaches by using quantitative OCED data on supply, public-private mix, performance as well as institutional data on accessibility of systems.
 Third, we use various clustering methods, in order to derive at a flexible typology.
 These advancements increase the empirical basis of comparative LTC systems research and make results more comparable to other welfare and healthcare typologies.
-Our results show a divide between “low-developed”, “universal developed” and “private developed” LTC system types.
+Our results show

 Keywords: long-term care, elderly, typology, classification